 Biography of Chancellor Subbaswamy

-Chancellor Subbaswamy holds a B.S. in physics from Bangalore University, an M.S. in physics from Delhi University and a Ph.D. in physics from Indiana University.
+In other administrative positions, Subbaswamy was also dean of the College of Arts and Sciences at the University of Miami from 1997 to 2000.
+Then he left to become dean of Arts and Sciences at Indiana University Bloomington, serving until 2006 when he moved to Kentucky.
+He holds a bachelor’s degree in science from Bangalore University, a master’s in physics from Delhi University, and a PhD in physics from Indiana University.
 He was elected a fellow of the American Physical Society in 1989.
-His primary research area as a physicist is the optical properties of novel materials and nonlinear excitations.
-He has published over sixty articles and co-authored a book on the local density theory of polarizability.
+His primary research area is the optical properties of novel materials and nonlinear excitations.
+He has published more than 60 articles and co-authored a book on the local density theory of polarizability.